Understanding The Schizophrenia DSM-5 Criteria

 Medically reviewed by Melissa Guarnaccia, LCSW

 Schizophrenia is a complex psychiatric disorder characterized by a wide range of often-disruptive symptoms.
 The official criteria for diagnosing schizophrenia are outlined in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-Explore the value of the DSM-5 in understanding and diagnosing schizophrenia.
+This article covers the DSM-5 criteria for diagnosing schizophrenia and explores its usefulness in understanding the disorder.

 A middle aged man in a white button down shirt leans over the kitchen counter and looks at the laptop screen open infront of him.